God's people building God's church

 Jen Meek leads our Mini Movers music and movement program for toddlers on Wednesdays, as well as coordinating our music ministry.

 Our Bible Study Leaders pastor and lead those in their groups towards maturity in Christ.
 Currently our leaders are: Matt Jefferson, Michael Jones, Jane Lees, Michael Meek, Joel Moroney, Lois Robertson, Sally Swan, and Jill Turner.

-Our Parish Council is Matthew Bourne, Michael Jenkins, Michael Jones, Jen Meek, Greg Parkes, Peter Young (wardens), Vyas Balasubramanian, Matthew Capel, Pippa Matthews, and Trish Wilson.
+Our Parish Council is Matthew Bourne, Michael Jenkins, Michael Jones, Jen Meek, Greg Parkes, Peter Young (wardens), Vyas Balasubramanian, Kate Jones, Cathy Frazer, and Trish Wilson.

-Our Willoughby Park Leadership Team members are: Tony Wright, Matt Jefferson, Kate Jones, Jen Meek, Lois Robertson, Andrew Yik and Joel Moroney.
+Our Willoughby Park Leadership Team members are: Tony Wright, Matt Jefferson, Jen Meek, Andrew Yik and Joel Moroney.